skitsanos/utils/OSX/services/copy-path/readme.md

 ### Automator Service

-Launch Automator and create a new “Service”
+- Launch Automator and create a new "Service"
-Use the search function to look for “Copy to Clipboard” and drag that into the rightside panel of the Service Set ‘Service recieves selected’ to “files or folders” and ‘in’ to “Finder” as shown in the screen shot below Save the Service with a name like “Copy Path”
+- Use the search function to look for "Copy to Clipboard" and drag that into the rightside panel of the Service
+- Set ‘Service recieves selected’ to "files or folders" and "in" to "Finder"
+- Save the Service with a name like “Copy path”

+Now right click on any file or folder in Finder and you will have "Copy path" appeared as an option